 Flow-through shares are stocks that can only be purchased directly from Canadian oil and mineral exploration companies, usually at a slight premium.
-The company must use the invested money on the exploration for resources, and receive tax deductions for this work called Canadian Exploration Expenses (CEE).
+This article will address only the acquisition of these shares by an individual and not by a corporation.
+In addition, this article assumes that the company issuing the flow-through shares will use the invested money on the exploration for resources, and receive tax deductions for this work called Canadian Exploration Expenses (CEE).
+There are flow-through shares purchases that qualify for Canadian Development Expenses (CDE) which are deductible over a number of years and are not considered in this article.

-These CEE deductions, in turn, flow through the company to you (the purchaser), and are deductible against any source of income.
+The CEE deductions, in turn, flow through the company to you (the purchaser), and are deductible against any source of income typically in the year of acquisition.

 You may also qualify for special tax credits called Investment Tax Credits (ITC) dependant on where the exploration takes place and where you reside.